canonical/craft-parts/docs/base/part_properties.rst

 **Step:** prime

-The files to copy from the staging area to the priming area.
+The files to copy from the staging area to the priming area, see :ref:`filesets_specifying_paths`.

 .. _part-properties-sources:
 .. _source: